hashemnawash/IT1025-1/Lab5/readme.md

 ### NSA/CSS

-The NSA Cybersecurity program prevents and eradicates threats to U.S. national security systems and focuses on the Defense Industrial Base and the development of U.S. weapons’ security.
+The NSA Cybersecurity program prevents and eradicates threats to U.S. national security systems and focuses on the Defense Industrial Base and the development of U.S. weapons’.
 It also strives to promote cybersecurity education, research, and career-building."(NSA)
 ## Cybersecurity and Encryption

 ### Information Systems Security